Hundreds of Chinese families seek wartime compensation from Japan

 Lawyers say they are optimistic the latest cases will be heard as the courts have asked them to provide more evidence to their claims.

-In 2010, a Chinese court threw out a lawsuit filed by 1,000 forced laborers against Mitsubishi Corp (Qingdao) and Yantai Misubishi Cement Co, Fu said.

 But lawyers say the impounding of the Mitsui O.S.K.
-Lines Ltd ship is giving them hope.
+Lines Ltd (9104.T) ship is giving them hope.

 The seizure had sparked some initial concerns that Japanese assets in China might become casualties in legal battles between Japanese corporates and activists seeking redress.
 Mitsui later paid about $29 million for the release of the vessel.